 In 2010, Helen was approached by then President of Baw Baw Writers’ Network (BBWN), Jeannie Haughton to design the cover for BBWN’s anthology Pre-Scribe 2.
 Helen had recently won an art prize, and Ms Haughton felt that Helen’s work – incorporating iconic Gippsland themes – would be the ideal accompaniment to the work of the writers.

 Appreciative of the support and recognition that she has received, Helen Timbury also works to promote other Gippsland artists.
 Founded by Helen with Andrea Tindle, Open Studios West Gippsland aims to give artists the chance to show and sell work from their respective studios without the stress of holding exhibitions.
 Traditional art shows can have too high a cost for artists, by the time they pay entry fees, commissions, and so on.

 In 2013, Helen was a joint winner of the ArchiBawBaw Portrait Prize.
 It is rare for a linocut work to compete in an art competition against oil painting.
 Winning against oil paintings is even more so.
 Helen’s entry, The Frog Man, the largest linocut piece she has produced to date, took twenty hours to cut.

-Helen is currently busy organising the next Open Studios West Gippsland event, which will take place on 26 & 27 November 2017.
+Helen is currently busy organising the next Open Studios West Gippsland event.